RutgerEttes/PubMedBERT-Question-Classification/README.md

 ## Model

 To use PubMedBERT I used Huggingface's transformers library, and the version of PubMedBERT available here, on huggingface's modelhub https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext

+## Files
+* question_analysis.ipynb: main file to finetune the model
+* utils.py: various utility functions to eg. load data in a usable format, make graphs
+* ds_config.json: config file for using deepspeed while finetuning